Perinatal Mental Health

 Perinatal covers through pregnancy and the first year of your baby's life.
 Mental health is something we all have.
 Just like with physical health mental health can be good or we can be ill and sometimes we're not great but doing okay.
 Also, just like we can eat healthy food and keep our bodies active to keep our bodies in good physical health we can look after our minds and keep our mental health generally positive too.
 But we also need to be aware of how to know if we need extra support with our mental health just like we do with our physical health.
 The year around when our babies are born can be a time that our mental health needs some extra care and when we need to be especially aware that if it doesn't feel right it's okay to seek out support.

-These slides were produced by our Committee Vice-Chair Sinead who is a counsellor with a special interest in perinatal mental health for one of our monthly meet-ups when mental health was our topic.
+These slides were produced by our team member Sinead who is a counsellor with a special interest in perinatal mental health for one of our monthly meet-ups when mental health was our topic.
 You can hear her chatting more about this topic in the video below.

-Our blog editor Sarah also had a chat with our Committee Secretary Sally who is a Doula and has personal experience of perinatal mental health challenges.
+Our blog editor Sarah also had a chat with our Committee Secretary Sally who is a Doula and has personal experience with perinatal mental health challenges.

 Risk factors for perinatal mental health issues.